November 28, 2020

-Understanding the range of medication-based therapies for bladder cancer in cases where treatments beyond surgery are required.
+Understanding the range of therapies for bladder cancer in cases where treatment beyond surgery is required.

-“Treatment options really have been expanding even in just the last year,” said Dr. Katy Eby Beckermann, a medical oncologist at Vanderbilt-Ingram Cancer Center.
-“The Food and Drug Administration has given approvals for agents that target bladder cancer specifically.
-So that’s been really exciting to see and opened up additional options for our patients.”
+“Treatment options really have been expanding in the past several years,” said Dr. Kristen Scarpato, a urologist with Vanderbilt Urology.
+“The Food and Drug Administration has given approvals for therapies that target bladder cancer specifically.
+That’s been really exciting to see — and has opened up additional options for our patients.
+Also, there are many important clinical trials underway.”

 Intravesical therapy